syncfusion-content/javascript-docs/js/OlapChart/Chart-Types.md

 {% endhighlight %}

-The following screenshot displays the **stacking Column Chart**.
+The following screenshot displays the **Stacking Column Chart**.

 {% include image.html url="/js/OlapChart/Chart-Types_images/Chart-Types_img2.png" %}

 ## Bar Chart

-The **Bar Chart** is the simplest and most versatile chart of statistical diagrams.
-It displays horizontal bars for each point in the series and points from adjacent series. **Bar Charts** are drawn as bars next to each other. **Bar charts** are used to compare values across categories, for displaying the variations in the value of an item over time or for comparing the values of several items at a single point in time.
+The **Bar Chart** displays horizontal bars for each point in the series and points from adjacent series. **Bar charts** are used to compare values across categories, for displaying the variations in the value of an item over time or for comparing the values of several items at a single point in time.

 {% highlight js %}